Skip to main content

 The oocyte contains the largest number of mitochondria of any cell in the body, a clear indication of its immense energy requirements.
 These organelles are responsible for producing ATP through oxidative phosphorylation.
 This process, while efficient, inherently generates ROS as a byproduct.

 In a healthy cell, endogenous antioxidant systems, such as the glutathione system, neutralize these ROS, maintaining a state of redox balance.
-However, with advancing reproductive age or in certain metabolic disease states, can decline.
+However, with advancing reproductive age or in certain metabolic disease states, mitochondrial function can decline.
 This leads to a decrease in ATP production and an overproduction of ROS, tipping the cellular environment towards oxidative stress.

-This state of can inflict significant damage on cellular components, including lipids, proteins, and, most critically, the oocyte’s mitochondrial DNA (mtDNA).
+This state of oxidative stress can inflict significant damage on cellular components, including lipids, proteins, and, most critically, the oocyte’s mitochondrial DNA (mtDNA).
 Damaged mtDNA can lead to further mitochondrial dysfunction, creating a vicious cycle that ultimately compromises oocyte quality, leading to aneuploidy (incorrect chromosome number) and poor embryonic development.

 The viability of an oocyte is a direct reflection of its mitochondrial bioenergetic capacity and its ability to buffer oxidative stress.